How To: Get Rid of Voles

 Trap and Release

 Although it’s illegal to kill voles in some parts of the country, relocating them is fair game—and entirely humane.
-The steel trap made by Havahart, available at home improvement stores, and the Sherman Trap (SNG model), available online, are both effective choices that hold up to 15 voles.
+The steel trap made by Havahart, available at home improvement stores and online (view on Amazon), and the Sherman Trap (SNG model), also available online (view on Sherman Traps), are both effective choices that hold up to 15 voles.
 Bait traps with peanut butter or apple and set them at a 90-degree angle to the vole “runway.”
 Once you’ve captured the critters, release them far from residential areas—and at least half a mile from your home.

 Non-toxic ways to ward off voles include castor oil, derived from the seeds of the castor plant, and capsaicin, an oil found in hot peppers.
 Spraying either substance on your greenery provide a smell and taste voles are sure to find unpleasant.
 Try this approach in a small garden; for greater expanses, pick up coyote or fox urine, available at home improvement stores and trapper supply houses (typically priced at $15 for an 8-ounce bottle).
 The scent of predators can send voles scrambling.

 Owls also prey on voles, and unlike coyotes and foxes ought to be welcome in your yard.
 To encourage their nesting, mount owl nest boxes in your trees (purchase premade boxes or plans to build your own from sources like The Hungry Owl Project).
 Although these beautiful birds won’t eliminate a vole population entirely, they will reduce their numbers.
 Don’t rely on outdoor cats to be of much help, though—they can’t be bothered going after pests who spend most of their time underground.